qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 4_ Semantic Analysis.md

 ![Figure 4.15 Decoration of...](images/page_240_vector_434.png)
 *Figure 4.15 Decoration of the syntax tree of Figure 4.12, using the grammar of Figure 4.14.
 Location information, which we assume has been initialized in every node by the parser, con- tributes to error messages, but does not otherwise propagate through the tree.*

-### tice, however, particularly in a multipass compiler, it makes sense to buffer the

-### messages, so they can be interleaved with messages produced by other phases of

-the compiler, and printed in program order at the end of compilation.
+tice, however, particularly in a multipass compiler, it makes sense to buffer the messages, so they can be interleaved with messages produced by other phases of the compiler, and printed in program order at the end of compilation.
 One could convert our attribute grammar into executable code using an au- tomatic attribute evaluator generator.
 Alternatively, one could create an ad hoc evaluator in the form of mutually recursive subroutines (Exercise 4.20).
 In the lat- ter case attribute ﬂow would be explicit in the calling sequence of the routines.
 We could then choose if desired to keep the symbol table in global variables, rather than passing it from node to node through attributes.
 Most compilers employ the ad hoc approach.

-### 3CHECK YOUR UNDERSTANDING

-#### 10. What is the difference between a semantic function and an action routine?

-#### 11. Why can’t action routines be placed at arbitrary locations within the right-

-hand side of productions in an LR CFG?
+3**CHECK YOUR UNDERSTANDING** 10.
+What is the difference between a semantic function and an action routine?
+11. Why can’t action routines be placed at arbitrary locations within the right- hand side of productions in an LR CFG?
 12. What patterns of attribute ﬂow can be captured easily with action routines?

-#### 13. Some compilers perform all semantic checks and intermediate code genera-

-tion in action routines.
+* Some compilers perform all semantic checks and intermediate code genera- tion in action routines.
 Others use action routines to build a syntax tree and then perform semantic checks and intermediate code generation in separate traversals of the syntax tree.
 Discuss the tradeoffs between these two strate- gies.

-#### 14. What sort of information do action routines typically keep in global variables,
-rather than in attributes?
+## 14. What sort of information do action routines typically keep in global variables, rather than in attributes?

-#### 15. Describe the similarities and differences between context-free grammars and
+## 15. Describe the similarities and differences between context-free grammars and tree grammars.

-tree grammars.

-#### 16. How can a semantic analyzer avoid the generation of cascading error mes-
+## 16. How can a semantic analyzer avoid the generation of cascading error mes- sages?

-sages?

-## 4.7

-#### **Summary and Concluding Remarks**
+4.7 **Summary and Concluding Remarks**

 This chapter has discussed the task of semantic analysis.
 We reviewed the sorts of language rules that can be classiﬁed as syntax, static semantics, and dynamic se- mantics, and discussed the issue of whether to generate code to perform dynamic semantic checks.
 We also considered the role that the semantic analyzer plays in a typical compiler.
 We noted that both the enforcement of static semantic rules and the generation of intermediate code can be cast in terms of annotation, or *decoration*, of a parse tree or syntax tree.
 We then presented attribute grammars as a formal framework for this decoration process.
 An attribute grammar associates* attributes* with each symbol in a context-free grammar or tree grammar, and* attribute rules* with each production.
 In a CFG, *synthesized* attributes are calculated only in productions in which their symbol appears on the left-hand side.
 The synthesized attributes of tokens are initialized by the scanner.* Inherited* attributes are calculated in productions in which their symbol appears within the right-hand side; they allow calculations in the subtree below a symbol to depend on the context in which the symbol appears.
 Inher- ited attributes of the start symbol (goal) can represent the external environment of the compiler.
 Strictly speaking, attribute grammars allow only* copy rules* (as- signments of one attribute to another) and simple calls to* semantic functions*, but we usually relax this restriction to allow more or less arbitrary code fragments in some existing programming language.

 Just as context-free grammars can be categorized according to the parsing al- gorithm(s) that can use them, attribute grammars can be categorized according to the complexity of their pattern of* attribute ﬂow*.
 S-attributed grammars, in which all attributes are synthesized, can naturally be evaluated in a single bottom-up pass over a parse tree, in precisely the order the tree is discovered by an LR-family parser.
 L-attributed grammars, in which all attribute ﬂow is depth-ﬁrst left-to- right, can be evaluated in precisely the order that the parse tree is predicted and matched by an LL-family parser.
 Attribute grammars with more complex pat- terns of attribute ﬂow are not commonly used for the parse trees of production compilers, but are valuable for syntax-based editors, incremental compilers, and various other tools.
 While it is possible to construct automatic tools to analyze attribute ﬂow and decorate parse trees, most compilers rely on* action routines*, which the compiler writer embeds in the right-hand sides of productions to evaluate attribute rules at speciﬁc points in a parse.
 In an LL-family parser, action routines can be embed- ded at arbitrary points in a production’s right-hand side.
 In an LR-family parser, action routines must follow the production’s* left corner*.
 Space for attributes in a bottom-up compiler is naturally allocated in parallel with the parse stack, but this complicates the management of inherited attributes.
 Space for attributes in a top-down compiler can be allocated automatically, or managed explicitly by the writer of action routines.
 The automatic approach has the advantage of regularity, and is easier to maintain; the ad hoc approach is slightly faster and more ﬂexible.
 In a* one-pass* compiler, which interleaves scanning, parsing, semantic analysis, and code generation in a single traversal of its input, semantic functions or action routines are responsible for all of semantic analysis and code generation.
 More commonly, action routines simply build a syntax tree, which is then decorated during separate traversal(s) in subsequent pass(es).
 The code for these traversals is usually written by hand, in the form of mutually recursive subroutines, allowing the compiler to accommodate essentially arbitrary attribute ﬂow on the syntax tree.
 In subsequent chapters (6–10 in particular) we will consider a wide variety of programming language constructs.
 Rather than present the actual attribute grammars required to implement these constructs, we will describe their seman- tics informally, and give examples of the target code.
 We will return to attribute grammars in Chapter 15, when we consider the generation of intermediate code in more detail.
 4.8 **Exercises**

-### 4.1

-Basic results from automata theory tell us that the language* L* = a*n*b*n*c*n* = *ϵ*, abc, aabbcc, aaabbbccc, ... is not context free.
+4.1 Basic results from automata theory tell us that the language* L* = a*n*b*n*c*n* = *ϵ*, abc, aabbcc, aaabbbccc, ... is not context free.
 It can be captured, however, using an attribute grammar.
 Give an underlying CFG and a set of attribute rules that associates a Boolean attribute ok with the root R of each

 ![Figure 4.16 Natural syntax...](images/page_243_vector_243.png)
 *Figure 4.16 Natural syntax tree for the Lisp expression (cdr ‚(a b c)).*

 parse tree, such that R.ok = true if and only if the string corresponding to the fringe of the tree is in* L*.
 4.2 Modify the grammar of Figure 2.25 so that it accepts only programs that contain at least one write statement.
 Make the same change in the solution to Exercise 2.17.
 Based on your experience, what do you think of the idea of using the CFG to enforce the rule that every function in C must contain at least one return statement?
 4.3 Give two examples of reasonable semantic rules that* cannot* be checked at reasonable cost, either statically or by compiler-generated code at run time.
 4.4 Write an S-attributed attribute grammar, based on the CFG of Example 4.7, that accumulates the value of the overall expression into the root of the tree.
 You will need to use dynamic memory allocation so that individual attributes can hold an arbitrary amount of information.
 4.5 Lisp has the unusual property that its programs take the form of parenthe- sized lists.
 The natural syntax tree for a Lisp program is thus a tree of binary cells (known in Lisp as cons cells), where the ﬁrst child represents the ﬁrst element of the list and the second child represents the rest of the list.
 The syntax tree for (cdr ‚(a b c)) appears in Figure 4.16.
 (The notation ‚L is syntactic sugar for (quote L).)
 Extend the CFG of Exercise 2.18 to create an attribute grammar that will build such trees.
 When a parse tree has been fully decorated, the root should have an attribute v that refers to the syntax tree.
 You may assume that each atom has a synthesized attribute v that refers to a syntax tree node that holds information from the scanner.
 In your semantic functions, you may assume the availability of a cons function that takes two references as arguments and returns a reference to a new cons cell containing those references.

-## 4.6

-Refer back to the context-free grammar of Exercise 2.13.
+4.6 Refer back to the context-free grammar of Exercise 2.13.
 Add attribute rules to the grammar to accumulate into the root of the tree a count of the max- imum depth to which parentheses are nested in the program string.
 For example, given the string f1(a, f2(b * (c + (d - (e - f))))), the* stmt* at the root of the tree should have an attribute with a count of 3 (the paren- theses surrounding argument lists don’t count).
 4.7 Suppose that we want to translate constant expressions into the postﬁx, or “reverse Polish” notation of logician Jan Łukasiewicz.
 Postﬁx notation does not require parentheses.
 It appears in stack-based languages such as Postscript, Forth, and the P-code and Java bytecode intermediate forms mentioned in Section 1.4.
 It also served, historically, as the input language of certain hand-held calculators made by Hewlett-Packard.
 When given a number, a postﬁx calculator would push the number onto an internal stack.
 When given an operator, it would pop the top two numbers from the stack, apply the operator, and push the result.
 The display would show the value at the top of the stack.
 To compute 2* ×* (15* −*3)*/*4, for example, one would push 2 E 1 5 E 3 E - * 4 E / (here E is the “enter” key, used to end the string of digits that constitute a number).
 Using the underlying CFG of Figure 4.1, write an attribute grammar that will associate with the root of the parse tree a sequence of postﬁx calculator button pushes, seq, that will compute the arithmetic value of the tokens derived from that symbol.
 You may assume the existence of a function buttons(c) that returns a sequence of button pushes (ending with E on a postﬁx calculator) for the constant c.
 You may also assume the existence of a concatenation function for sequences of button pushes.
 4.8 Repeat the previous exercise using the underlying CFG of Figure 4.3.
 4.9 Consider the following grammar for reverse Polish arithmetic expressions:

 *E** −→**E E op*** |** id